 Schematic diagram of the optic disc.
-Note that the tough, outer portion of the sclera joins with the dura of the optic nerve.
-This forms a continuous protective sheath for the ganglion cell axons that form the optic nerve.
+Note that the tough, outer portion of the sclera of the eye joins with the dura of the optic nerve.
+This forms a continuous protective sheath for the ganglion cell axons that are bundled together to form the optic nerve.